openeuropa/code-review/README.md

 ### Installation

-The library is provides docker-compose configuration file to be used for development.
+The library provides docker-compose configuration file to be used for development.

 #### Requirements: